British Deperdussin Aeroplane Syndicate.

 pilot and instructor, H. Hurlin, of Weston Hurlin and Co, Walter Brock (5) and finally in January 1913 Captain J. C. Halahan (6), with a Mr. Spratt as Chief

-time working for Deperdussin in Paris, moved to England and became works manager of the British Deperdussin Company Ltd. As
+working for Deperdussin in Paris, moved to England and became works manager of the British Deperdussin Company Ltd. As such,

 Deperdussin entered two machines each, the British machines differing from their French counterparts in the design of the